 The Operating System

-The operating system itself works very similar to the Linux operating system (an operating system not really as prominent as it has been in the past).
-Since the early days of the Android OS, Android has turned in to its very own independent operating system, steering away from Linux.
+The operating system itself works very similar to Linux.
+Since the early days of the Android OS, Android has turned into its very own independent operating system, steering away from Linux.

-Android provide their operating systems for many different products.
+Android provides operating systems for many different products.
 In fact, there are hundreds of Android devices you probably don’t know about.
 The main type of Android devices are mobile phones.
 Brands such as the Korean giant Samsung, Google itself and LG all use the Android OS.

-Other devices that use the Android operating system include tablets, some laptops, smart TVs, smart watches, sat-navs and there is some cases of implementing the operating system within cars.
-See below a list of brands that use the Android operating system.
+Other devices that use the Android operating system include tablets, some laptops, smart TVs, smart watches, sat-navs and there are some cases of implementing the operating system within cars.

 Many of the companies who have worked with Android have hundreds of Android products and some only have one product or two products.
 Examples would be Samsung as it has hundreds of products, whereas Razor only has one product which is the Razor phone.